OrleansContrib/OrleansShardedStorage/README.md

 WARNING: Unlike Orleans Standard Libraries, for table storage, this will not split data up over multiple columns - large data will break!

+Many of the Orleans methods are internal or private, so I can't access them.
+As such, this is fully home-brewed.

 ## How to Use